India and Pakistan leaders lower cudgels as floods ravage Kashmir

 At least 175 people have been killed by flash floods and landslides on the Indian side of the de facto border, while Pakistan's Kashmir State Disaster Management Authority said 64 deaths had so far been reported.

-"Most deaths have been caused by houses collapsing, landslides and incidents of drowning," said Akram Sohail, the head of the organization.
+"Most deaths have been caused by houses collapsing, landslides and incidents of drowning," said Akram Sohail, the head of the organisation.
 "Over 29,406 people have been affected in around 120 villages."

 When he took office in May, Modi invited Sharif to Delhi in an unprecedented gesture that raised hopes of progress to resolve the nuclear armed countries' differences over Kashmir.